 Garden Workdays at Manna

-Join Sarah Marcus, Americorps Food Security Program Coordinator at the Manna Soup Kitchen Garden every Wednesday from 9 am - 11 am, April 3rd - October 30th, 2019.
+Join Sarah Marcus, Americorps Food Security Program Coordinator at the Manna Soup Kitchen Garden every Wednesday from 9 am - 11 am (2020 dates to be announced.)
 Tasks include: planting, mulching, weeding, dead-heading, composting, amending soil, and harvesting for the Manna Market.
 You will be "growing" community and also learning about specialized topics that include Biodynamic and organic gardening maintenance.
-Manna Garden Volunteers made new friends and dug in the dirt at workdays in 2018!
-Join them in 2019!
+Manna Garden Volunteers made new friends and dug in the dirt at workdays in 2019!
+Join them in 2020!

 Cooking Matters at Manna

 Learn how to prepare the fresh produce that you pick up at the Manna Market in a FREE 6 week cooking and nutrition class.
 Topics include: cooking tips and techniques, budgeting - stretch your food $$$ and maximize your resources, and tips to get your family to try new healthy foods.
 Sign up with Sarah Marcus

 Culinary Arts Program Workshops + Training

 The Garden Project provides workshops and "farm to table" training for the Manna Culinary Arts students.
 Having a production garden on site provides opportunities that other culinary students may never experience.
 The garden + workshops provide a significant amount of garden + self sufficiency educational hour.
 Former Manna Culinary Arts Program Manager MacKenzie Miller said, "It's beneficial for our culinary students to learn self-sufficiency + gardening skills in order to not only help their future customers eat healthier but to also eat healthier themselves.
 Because many of the culinary students are former Manna clients it's important that they learn to eat healthy on a budget".

 Location: 1100 Avendia Del Sol, Durango